UltraStar-Deluxe/format/spec.md

 The `MP3` header contains a file reference (as defined in section 3.2.) to an audio file.
 This header has been replaced by the `AUDIO` header.
-Implementations MUST disregard the `MP3` header if an `AUDIO` header is present (even if the specified file cannot be found or processed).

 ### 3.7.
 The `COVER`, `BACKGROUND`, and `VIDEO` Headers